 Many cinemas now provide accessibility information on their websites.
 This should help you to plan your trip to the cinema.
-If the information you require isn’t available, or accessible contact methods such as email are not available, then feed back to the cinema and advise on what improvements they could make.

 To find out more about enjoying films and other arts, see our leaflet Enjoying TV, film and the arts